Research

 Peer-Reviewed Journal Articles

-Wu, T. & Weiland, C. (in press).
+Wu, T. & Weiland, C. (2026).
 Leveraging Modern Machine Learning to Improve Early Warning Systems and Reduce Chronic Absenteeism in Early Childhood.
-Educational Evaluation and Policy Analysis. (also an EdWorkingPaper, No. 24-1081.
-Annenberg Institute for School Reform at Brown University). link here
+Educational Evaluation and Policy Analysis, 1-26.

 This study focuses on improving the predictive power of early warning systems (EWSs) to decrease chronic absenteeism in early childhood.
 Using a demographically diverse sample of students followed from PreK to third grade in Boston Public Schools (N=6,698), we demonstrate how and why two modern machine learning algorithms—the Synthetic Minority Oversampling Technique (SMOTE) and Extreme Gradient Boosting (XGBoost)—can enhance EWS accuracy.
 The best-performing XGBoost model with SMOTE achieved a 54-percentage point improvement in accuracy (in terms of recall rate) over the logistic regression model closest to those used in current EWSs, more accurately detecting students who would become chronically absent in third grade, and outperformed other machine learning approaches evaluated.
 Notably, models excluding student demographic information maintained comparable predictive accuracy.